Paroyer/ModCatalogue/Modding.md

 Atm most of the Ressource I know for cubeworld are listed on this page: [InfoDump](https://paroyer.github.io/ModCatalogue/Info)

-I should eventually trim that Info page and add the relevant modding ressources here, and add links/description to the tools listed above.
+I should eventually trim that Info page, add the relevant modding ressources here, and also add links/description to the tools listed above.

 ## Comments: